 Edge Caching, AKA Full Page Caching

 With full-page caching, users will get a faster time to the first byte.
-TTFB depends on other factors, too, like your web host, so choose a reliable one like Vultr.
+TTFB depends on factors like your web host, so choose a reliable one like Vultr.

 They have a massive CDN network with cloud caching and optimization.
 This is the time it takes for my website to first byte after the FlyingCDN integration.